Ecom-Delhivery deal: A lifeline for one, a power move for the other

 In a move that signals both consolidation and survival in India’s third-party logistics (3PL) space, Delhivery last week announced its intent to acquire rival Ecom Express for ₹1,407 crore.
 The deal, outlined in a stock exchange filing, has sent ripples across the logistics ecosystem, coming at a time when the e-commerce sector is witnessing a slowdown in growth and thinning margins.

 The acquisition is being widely viewed as a distress sale for Ecom Express, which had filed its draft red herring prospectus (DRHP) in August last year, aiming for a public listing at a valuation of ₹7,300 crore.
-Fast forward to now, the company is being acquired for less than half that amount — underlining the growing stress in the 3PL B2C express logistics segment.
+Fast forward to now, the company is being acquired for less than half that amount—underlining the growing stress in the 3PL B2C express logistics segment.

 “This is a distress sale, but Delhivery is now better placed to capture remote towns.
 For others, consolidation is inevitable,” says Satish Meena, advisor at Datum Intelligence and co-founder of Sutradhar.